 Few know the dramatic story of the Nordic nonviolent revolutions that pushed the economic elite out of power and opened the space for a new system, getting rid of poverty at last.
 Although their countries are different from ours, the Nordics learned some hard lessons that can help people in the United States get a head start as we tackle our own challenges.

-The book will be published summer 2016 by Melville House, an independent publisher based in New York and London.
+The book is published by Melville House, an independent publisher based in New York and London.

 George Lakey, 77, wrote this book with support from Swarthmore College where he served as the Eugene Lang Professor for Civic and Social Responsibility.
 He has also taught at Woodbrooke College in England and the University of Pennsylvania.
 He was a founder of the modern international training movement for social activists, beginning while teaching in the 1960s at the Martin Luther King, Jr., School of Social Change.
 He started and led for fifteen years Training for Change, in the course of which he catalyzed networks of trainers in Russia and Thailand.
 He has led over 1500 workshops on five continents.